iggypcnfsky/civicmatch/ARCHITECTURE.md

 ### Explore view
 - Default view after login at `/`
 - Masonry grid of profile cards (CSS columns) with infinite loading using `IntersectionObserver`
-- Desktop: sticky filter panel on the right; offset so it sits below the sticky top bar
+- Desktop: sticky filter panel on the right with pill‑styled controls (each with Lucide icon); Favorites toggle uses accent‑filled pill when active.
+Offset below the sticky top bar
-- Mobile: sticky bottom "Filters" pill that opens a bottom‑sheet modal with the same controls; hamburger menu removed
+- Mobile: sticky bottom "Filters" pill that opens a bottom‑sheet with larger (h‑12) pill controls, including a Favorites toggle; hamburger removed
 - Profile cards: rounded corners, subtle shadow, role badge and save control; show name + short bio
 - Clicking a profile card navigates to the Profiles view (`/profiles`) to show a full profile